wenzelm/slidr-sloppr/README.md

 <a name="updates"></a>
 # Update log

+## 21/09/2021
+fixed ggplot2 bug in figure legends (SLOPPR).
+Results are unaffected.

 ## 30/07/2021
 new versions SLIDR 1.1.5 and SLOPPR 1.1.5: fixed errors when BAM files are specified as input files